hashicorp/terraform-provider-azurerm/examples/deploy-virtual-appliance-from-marketplace/README.md

 # Deploy a Virtual Appliance VM from Azure Marketplace

-In order to enable deployment in a programatic way (such as with Terrafrom), you first need to enable it in Azure.
+In order to enable deployment in a programatic way (such as with Terraform), you first need to enable it in Azure.
 This is a one time action per Subscription per Solution.

 Two ways to acheive that: